lasanthamudalige/setups/arch/kde/README.md

 * **Respond to all the input prompts**

 * Install the Latest selenium webdriver to Miniconda base environment

-* Download the gecko driver and move it to /usr/local/bin
+* Download the gecko driver or chrome driver and move it to /usr/local/bin

 * **Make sure to install nodejs and npm as a system package for neovim and emacs**